NICTA/t3as-snomedct-service/README.md

 # Installation

-For operation of the web service the first three subprojects must be properly installed and configured, the User Interface is optional.
+For operation of the web service the `MetaMap Tagger`, `SNOMED CT Lookup`, and the `SNOMED CT Coder Web Service` projects must be installed and configured.
+The `SNOMED CT Coder Web User Interface` project is optional.

 # Building